infobar-image

 6. Obesity

-According to sleepfoundation.org losing sleep causes the body to experience a hormonal imbalance that encourages weight gain due to overeating.
-The hormones leptin and ghrelin control hunger, and then you don't get enough sleep, your body produces less of these hormones, which makes you feel more hungry.
+According to sleepfoundation.org, losing sleep causes the body to experience a hormonal imbalance that encourages weight gain due to overeating.
+The hormones leptin and ghrelin control hunger, and when you don't get enough sleep, your body produces less of these hormones, which makes you feel hungrier.

 Unfortunately, changes at the chemical level are not the only way that sleep loss affects weight.
 It has been demonstrated that those who get less sleep are more likely to choose high-calorie foods.
 Late-night calorie consumption raises the possibility of weight gain.
 Adults who don't get enough sleep exercise less than those who do, presumably because sleep deprivation makes people tired and sleepy during the day.